rapiddweller/rapiddweller-benerator-ce/docs/data_generation_concepts.md

 If your system has complex business logic (typically workflows), you will encounter generation requirements that are easier to satisfy by calling application business logic than by a pure descriptor-based generation.

-For example you might need to generate performance test data for a mortgage application: People may apply for a mortgage, enter information about their house, incomes and expenses, their application is rated by some rule set and the mortgages finally is granted or rejected.
-The you have complex logic (rating) that is not necessarily useful to be reproduced for data generation.
+For example, you might need to generate performance test data for a mortgage application: People may apply for a mortgage, enter information about their house, incomes and expenses, their application is rated by some rule set, and the mortgages finally is granted or rejected.
+Then you have complex logic (rating) that is not necessarily useful to be reproduced for data generation.
 It is easiest to call the business logic directly.

 This can be done in two ways:

-* Scripts : Having script commands inlined in the benerator descriptor file or called from external files, e.g. DatabeneScript, JavaScript, Groovy, Ruby, Python.
+* Scripts : Having script commands inlined in the benerator descriptor file or called from external files, e.g. rapiddwellerScript, JavaScript, Groovy, Ruby, Python.
 See Chapter 5, Scripting

 * Tasks : Programming own Java modules that are invoked by benerator.
 See Section 4.6, “Tasks”